 - Names and addresses of the participating students, with one designated as corresponding

 - The name and signature of a faculty sponsor with complete contact information

-Entries from either teams or individual contestants must be submitted in electronic form to email@example.com and received by April 16, 2021.
-Up to eight finalist teams will be selected from the entrants and will be expected to give a live (synchronous) presentation at the 2021 MSEC conference.
+Entries from either teams or individual contestants must be submitted in electronic form to firstname.lastname@example.org and received by April 1, 2022.
+Please make sure to receive a notice of receipt.
+Up to eight finalist teams will be selected from the entrants and will be expected to give an oral, in-person presentation at the 2022 MSEC conference.
 The demonstration of working models is highly encouraged.